By Cameron Hewitt

 As violence erupted in Croatia and Slovenia, Bosnia-Herzegovina was suspiciously quiet.
 Even optimists knew it couldn't last.
 At the crossroads of Balkan culture, Bosnia-Herzegovina was even more diverse than Croatia; it was populated predominantly by Muslim Bosniaks (43 percent of the population), but also by large numbers of Serbs (31 percent) and Croats (17 percent).
 Bosniaks tended to live in the cities, while Serbs and Croats were more often farmers.

 In the spring of 1992, as a referendum on Bosnian independence loomed, the Serbs made their move.
 To legitimize their territorial claims, the Serbs began a campaign of ethnic cleansing against Bosniaks and Croats residing in Bosnia.
 Initially Karadžić's forces moved to take control of a strip of Muslim-majority towns (including Foča, Goražde, Višegrad, and Zvornik) along the Drina River, between Serbia proper and Serb-controlled areas closer to Sarajevo.
 They reasoned that their claim on this territory was legitimate, because the Ustaše had decimated the Serb population there during World War II.
-The well-orchestrated Karadžić forces secretly notified Serb residents to evacuate before they invaded each mixed-ethnicity town, then encircled the remaining Bosniaks and Croats with heavy artillery and sniper fire in an almost medieval-style siege.
+The well-orchestrated Karadžić forces secretly notified Serb residents to evacuate before they invaded each mixed-ethnicity town.
+Then troops would encircle the remaining Bosniaks and Croats with heavy artillery and sniper fire in an almost medieval-style siege.
 Many people were executed on the spot, while others were arrested and taken to concentration camps.
 Survivors were forced to leave the towns their families had lived in for centuries.

 It was during this initial wave of Bosnian Serb ethnic cleansing — orchestrated by Radovan Karadžić and his generals — that the world began to hear tales as horrifying as anything you can imagine.
 Militia units would enter a town and indiscriminately kill anyone they saw — civilian men, women, and children.
 Pregnant women mortally wounded by gunfire were left to die in the street.
 Fleeing residents crawled on their stomachs for hours to reach cover, even as their family and friends were shot and blown up right next to them.
 Soldiers rounded up families, then forced parents to watch as they slit the throats of their children — and then the parents were killed, too.
 Dozens of people would be lined up along a bridge to have their throats slit, one at a time, so that their lifeless bodies would plunge into the river below.
-(Villagers downstream would see corpses float past, and know their time was coming soon.)
+(Villagers downstream would see corpses float past, and know their time was coming.)
 While in past conflicts houses of worship had been considered off-limits, now Karadžić's forces actively targeted mosques and Catholic churches.
-Perhaps most despicable was the establishment of so-called “rape camps” — concentration camps where mostly Bosniak women were imprisoned and systematically raped by Serb soldiers.
-Many were intentionally impregnated and held captive until they had come to term (too late for an abortion), when they were released to bear and raise a child forced upon them by their hated enemy.
-These are the stories that turned “Balkans” into a dirty word.
+Perhaps most despicable was the establishment of so-called "rape camps" — concentration camps where mostly Bosniak women were imprisoned and systematically raped by Serb soldiers.
+Many were intentionally impregnated and held captive until they had come to term, when they were released to bear and raise a child forced upon them by their hated enemy.
+These are the stories that turned "Balkans" into a dirty word.

 At first, the Bosniaks and Croats teamed up to fend off the Serbs.
 But even before the first wave of fighting had subsided, Croats and Bosniaks turned their guns on each other.
 The Croats split off their own mini-state, the Croatian Republic of Herzeg-Bosnia.
 A bloody war raged for years among the three groups: the Serbs (with support from Serbia proper), the Croats (with support from Croatia proper), and — squeezed between them — the internationally recognized Bosniak government, with little support from anybody.

-After four long years, the mounting mass of atrocities — including the siege of Srebrenica and the bombing of innocent civilians at a market in Sarajevo — finally persuaded the international community to act.
+After four long years, the mounting atrocities — including the siege of Srebrenica and the bombing of innocent civilians at a market in Sarajevo — finally persuaded the international community to act.
 In the late summer of 1995, NATO began bombing Bosnian Serb positions, forcing them to relax their siege and come to the negotiating table.
-The Dayton Peace Accords — brokered by US diplomats at Wright-Patterson Air Force Base near Dayton, Ohio — finally brought an end to the wars of Yugoslav succession.
+The Dayton Peace Accords — brokered by US diplomats including Richard Holbrooke at Wright-Patterson Air Force Base near Dayton, Ohio — finally brought an end to the wars of Yugoslav succession.